Insurance needs vary from person to person. Some insurance is required by law, such as car insurance. Other policies provide us with peace of mind.

 One such instance is the case of high-risk candidates.
 Admitted insurance companies may simply be unable to insure high-risk candidates.
 For example, too many past insurance claims might make a person a high-risk candidate

-Non-admitted insurance companies may then be able to step in and insure this person.
+Non-admitted insurance companies may then be able to step in and ensure this person.

 Noncitizens are also able to get coverage from non-admitted insurance companies.
 For example, these individuals can receive health coverage from a non-admitted insurance company.